CalliTGS3/pxt-rfid-rc522/README.md

 MakeCode Package for the Joy-IT SBC-RFID-RC522 RFID module and AZ-Delivery RFID Kit RC522 (MFRC522).

+Copied and changed for Calliope mini from joy-it/pxt-rfid-mfrc522.

 This library provides a Microsoft Makecode package for the Joy-IT SBC-RFID-RC522 RFID module and RFID Kit RC522 (MFRC522) modules.
 See https://joy-it.net/products/SBC-RFID-RC522 or https://www.az-delivery.de/products/rfid-set for more details.